zkactivity-dev/v8.dev/src/blog/understanding-ecmascript-part-3.md

 }
 ```

+## Other grammars

+In addition to the lexical grammar and the syntactic grammar, the spec defines two other grammars:

+The [RegExp grammar](https://tc39.es/ecma262/#sec-patterns) describes how Unicode characters are translated into regular expressions.

+We can imagine the parser asking the tokenizer for the next token in a context where RegExps are allowed.
+If the tokenizer returns `RegularExpressionLiteral`, we branch into the RegExp grammar for converting the string of the `RegularExpressionLiteral` into a RegExp pattern.

+The [numeric string grammar](https://tc39.es/ecma262/#sec-tonumber-applied-to-the-string-type) describes how Strings are translated into numeric values.

 ## Summary

-In this episode, we familiarized ourselves with the ECMAScript syntactic grammar and the shorthands used for defining the productions.
+In this episode, we familiarized ourselves with the lexical grammar, syntactic grammar, and the shorthands used for defining the productions.
 As an example, we looked into forbidding using `await` as an identifier inside async functions but allowing it inside non-async functions.